natikgadzhi/notoma/docs/index.md

 ---
-title: Basic Usage

-summary: "Use Notion to write articles for any blogging platform that works with Markdown.
-Pagify au\tomatically exports your Notion pages into a bunch of `.md` files, available as a CLI tool, or a Python library."
-description: "Use Notion to write articles for any blogging platform that works with Markdown.
-Pagify au\tomatically exports your Notion pages into a bunch of `.md` files, available as a CLI tool, or a Python library."
+test: value
 ---

+# Notoma

+> Use Notion to write articles for any blogging platform that works with Markdown.
+Pagify au\tomatically exports your Notion pages into a bunch of `.md` files, available as a CLI tool, or a Python library.

+- layout: default
+- title: Basic Usage
+- key: value

 ## Install